GovTechSG/purple-a11y/README.md

 If you find a scan takes too long to complete due to large website, or there are too many pages in a sitemap to scan, you may choose to limit number of pages scanned.

 To do this, open `constants\constants.js` with a text editor.
 Change the value `exports.maxRequestsPerCrawl` to a smaller number, e.g. `exports.maxRequestsPerCrawl = 10;` and save the file.
 Start a new purple-hats scan.

+## Additional Information on Data

+Purple HATS uses third-party open-source tools that may be downloaded over the Internet during the installation process of Purple HATS.
+Users should be aware of the libraries used by examining `package.json`.

+Purple HATS may send information to the website or URL where the user chooses to initiate a Purple HATS scan.
+By default, data collected by Purple HATS is processed and stored locally on the machine where the tool is run.